navidmdn/homepage/content/blog/reasoning-verifier-guided-search-emnlp22.md

 - the proof is the partial proof

 At each stage they use the [`serialize`](https://github.com/princeton-nlp/NLProofS/blob/main/common.py) method to convert the tree to a string.

+### What can be improved?

+So the training procedure is a straightforward sequence to sequence training with a partial proof as input and the next proof step as output.
+However, we observe some data augmentation in which the model learns to only choose relevant information from the context to continue the proof.
+In my opinion we are only observing a class of positive samples here.
+That is, we are only learning to continue the proof from contexts in which there are sufficient information to continue the proof.
+As an example, what happens if the stepwise prover is given two sentences `the dog is brown` and `the fox is red`?
+Maybe it helps the model to understand that the only logical continuation of such context is to `AND` the two sentences.
+This might be a good step in preventing wrong proof steps and reducing the load on the verifier.

+Another point to think about is what happens if the model is provided with context that allows multiple continuations.
+Since we are augmenting the context with irrelevant subtrees, it can introduce new paths to the proof or when we are dealing with multiple leaf nodes, there can be multiple continuations to build the tree for one step.
+However, we're giving them all to the model and ask it to provide a next step proof.
+These duplicate labels can be confusing for the model and can lead to a model that is not able to generalize well.